Culinary & Taste

 Does The Color Of Himalayan Salt Affect Its Taste?

-It is important to note that the color of Himalayan salt can vary depending on where it is mined and the mineral content of the specific location.
-Some Himalayan salt can be pink or white, or even orange or black as discussed above.
+It is important to note that the color of Himalayan salt can vary slightly depending on where it is mined and the overall mineral content of the specific location.

 Final Thoughts